 All of the Applicable TLDs are .BRAND TLDs subject to Specification 13 of the Registry Agreement.
-The IPC maintains its historic position supporting the release of country and territory names within .BRAND TLDs, as previously set out in its comments on the proposed release of country and territory names in other TLDs, including last year regarding the .TORAY and .PICTET TLDs and the SOFTBANK, ART and CARAVAN TLDs.
+The IPC maintains its historic position supporting the release of country and territory names within .BRAND TLDs, as previously set out in its comments on the proposed release of country and territory names in other TLDs, including, most recently, the .IKANO, .SAXO, .SCOR, .SANDVIK, .WALTER, .SANDVIKCOMORANT, .VISTA, .VISTAPRINT, .BARCLAYS, .BARCLAYCARD and .HERMES TLDs.
 For the reasons reiterated below, the IPC extends the same support to the current requests made by the Registry Operators of the Applicable TLDs.